On infinite staircases in toric symplectic four-manifolds: Pinpointing the location of the accumulation point

+{\bf Step 3.
+Infinitely many distinct breakpoints must accumulate at $a_0$.} Using \eqref{eqn:thebound} we now give the promised proof that infinitely many distinct breakpoints of obstructive classes must accumulate at $a_0$.
+Assume that there are infinitely many distinct breakpoints $a_i = p_i/q_i$ corresponding to ordered obstructive classes $(d_i;{\bf m}_i)$.
+If $a$ is sufficiently large, then $c_X(a)$ lies on the volume curve by Proposition~\ref{prop:properties}\eqref{it:stab}.
+Hence, the $a_i$ must accumulate at some value $s_\infty$.
+If $s_\infty \ne a_0$, then

+Assuming this, then there are infinitely many $a_i$ with the property that $| f(a_i) - 1/q_i |$ is uniformly bounded away from $0$, since the $q_i$ must limit to infinity.
+Hence, by \eqref{eqn:thebound} the corresponding values $d_i$ are uniformly bounded from above.
+However, this is a contradiction, since there are only finitely many ordered obstructive classes $(d; \mathbf{m})$ with prescribed $d$, and a single obstructive class has only finitely many breakpoints by Corollary~\ref{it:one}.

-{\em Step 4.
+{\bf Step 4.
 Accumulation point must be $a_0$.} With the key estimate \eqref{eqn:thebound}, we can complete the proof of Theorem \ref{satisfies quadratic equation}.
+The main remaining challenge in putting everything together is that \eqref{eqn:thebound} only holds at the unique point guaranteed by Proposition~\ref{prop:there can be only one} --- recall that we are calling this unique point the {\em breakpoint} --- for the obstructive class $(d;\mathbf{m})$; however, even when $c_X(a) = \mu_{d;\mathbf{m}}(a)$ we cannot guarantee that $a$ is the breakpoint for $(d;\mathbf{m}).$ The example in Figure~\ref{fig:extra-singular-pts} illustrates how a singular point need not be the breakpoint of an obstruction.
+This is not fatal to the argument, but requires a little bit of care.

-We now assume that $z_{\infty} \ne a_0$ and, noting as above that $a_0$ is a zero of the function $f$ from \eqref{eq:f}, we will derive a contradiction.
-We assume first that the $z_i$ are converging to $z_{\infty}$ from the left; the argument in the case where the $z_i$ are converging from the right will be essentially the same.
-We pass to a subsquence of $z_i$ that increase to $z_\infty$ (from the left).
+The details are as follows.
+We assume first that the $z_i$ are converging to $z_{\infty}$ from the left; the argument in the case where the $z_i$ are converging from the right is completely analogous and so we omit it for brevity.

-Take a sequence of obstructive classes $(d_i; {\bf m}_i)$ that are obstructive at points $z'_i$ within distance $\frac{|z_i - z_{\infty} |}{i+1}$ of $z_i$; we know that such a sequence exists because otherwise $c_X(a)$ would lie on the volume curve on an open neighborhood of $z_i$, and so $z_i$ would not be a singular point.
-In addition, choose the $(d_i; {\bf m}_i)$ so that infinitely many of these $(d_i; {\bf m}_i)$ are distinct.
-We know that we can do this, because otherwise only finitely many obstructive classes would determine the behavior of $c_X$ in open neighborhoods of $z_i$s, and by observation \eqref{it:one} above this could not generate infinitely many singular points.
-We again pass to a subsequence so that all of the $(d_i; {\bf m}_i)$ are distinct.

-Now for each $(d_i,{\bf m}_i)$, let $a_i$ be the unique point corresponding to $z'_i$ with $\ell(a_i)=\ell({\bf m}_i)$, whose existence is guaranteed by Proposition~\ref{prop:there can be only one}.
-We will show the following: it cannot be the case that infinitely many $a_i \ge z'_i$; and, it cannot be the case that infinitely many $a_i < z'_i$.
-This will give the desired contradiction.